Part 2: Differences in Care Explained

 This may come as a surprise, but an assisted living facility and nursing home are not the same.
 Each offers something different.
 A key difference lies in what we call “level of care.”
 Level of care is defined as the intensity of care provided to an individual by the provider or health care facility.
 It is a primary factor used in determining appropriate long-term placement.
 This is important because the level of care provided to an individual in the nursing home setting will differ significantly from the level of care provided in an assisted living facility.

 What Level of Care Is Provided at Assisted Living Facilities?

-We revealed the definition of an assisted living facility is a residential facility that offers limited care and assistance with activities of daily living.
-An assisted living facility will not provide hands-on medical care.
+We revealed the definition of an assisted living facility in Part 1, as a residential facility that offers limited care and assistance with activities of daily living An assisted living facility will not provide hands-on medical care.
 Rather, the focus of an assisted living facility is to promote health and safety by aiding individuals with activities of daily living.

 The care typically provided in assisted living is geared toward the promotion of independence and can include assistance with eating, dressing, transferring, toileting, and bathing.
 There may be different levels within an assisted living facility dependent upon how many activities of daily living an individual may require assistance with.
 Moreover, a memory diagnosis may require memory care, which is available at many assisted living facilities that hold an ECC license.